jasonaden/angular/aio/content/guide/comparing-observables.md

 ### Cheat sheet

-The following code snippets illustrate how the same kind of operation is defined using Observables and Promises.
+The following code snippets illustrate how the same kind of operation is defined using observables and promises.

 <table>
   <th>
+    <td>Operation</td>
     <td>Observable</td>
     <td>Promise</td>
   </th>